How high efficiency fabric filtration enables stable amine based carbon capture: Insights from AWG Wuppertal

 Publisher FILTECH

-More stringent emission limit values and the integration of carbon capture (CC) technologies into industrial plants introduces more stringent requirements on upstream flue gas cleaning performance in the fabric filter.
-Fine particulate matter, aerosols, acid gases, and trace contaminants can negatively impact CC system availability, solvent stability, carbon capture efficiency, and operational costs.
-Consequently, high performance upstream flue gas cleaning and filter bags with high separation efficiency is a fundamental prerequisite to future‑proof plants for carbon capture.
+More stringent emission limit values and the integration of carbon capture (CC) technologies into industrial plants introduce significantly tighter requirements on upstream flue-gas cleaning performance.
+Fine particulate matter, sub-micron aerosols, acid gases, and trace contaminants can negatively impact amine-based carbon capture system availability, solvent stability, capture efficiency, and operating cost.
+Consequently, high-performance flue-gas cleaning and filter bags with very high

-Fabric Filters (FF) combined with dry flue gas treatment systems, such as the ANDRITZ NID process, provide a robust and proven solution to achieve ultra‑low particulate emissions and stable flue gas conditions.
+Fabric filters (FF) combined with dry flue-gas treatment systems, such as the ANDRITZ NID process, provide a robust and proven solution to achieve ultra-low particulate emissions and stable flue-gas conditions.
+ANDRITZ, together with AWG, performed field testing of an amine-based carbon capture pilot at the AWG Wuppertal waste-to-energy plant.
+The plant operates six boilers and a multi-stage flue-gas cleaning train with electrostatic precipitators (primary dedusting), fabric filters

-A. Flue‑gas cleaning includes six boilers with electrostatic precipitators for primary de dusting, Fabric filter and ANDRITZ NID with integrated fabric filter, and advanced stages HOK (activated‑coke) and SCR (selective catalytic reduction).
-The performance of each of these systems determines the quality of gas delivered to any downstream CCS unit impacting performance, operating cost and maintenance.
+including an ANDRITZ NID with integrated fabric filter, followed by advanced stages including activated-coke (HOK) and selective catalytic reduction (SCR).
+The performance of these upstream systems determines the quality of the gas delivered to any downstream CCS unit and thereby impacts CCS performance, operating cost, and maintenance.

 Published in: FILTECH 2026 Conference